Texas school district requiring students to lock phones in pouches during class

 The program, called Yondr, requires students to secure their phones in a personal pouch that they will keep with them during the day.
 Students must bring the pouch to and from school daily.
 When students leave school, they tap the pouch to an unlocking base to access their phones, smart watches and wireless earbuds.

-In the letter, Superintendent Adam Ivy wrote district staff members visited another ISD to see how it used the Yondr program.
-They spoke with teachers who said engagement is better, distractions are fewer and cyberbullying and cyber safety issues were “almost…non-existent,” the letter said.
+In the letter, Superintendent Adam Ivy wrote that district staff members visited another ISD to see how it used the Yondr program.
+They spoke with teachers who said engagement is better, distractions are fewer, and cyberbullying and cyber safety issues were “almost…non-existent,” the letter said.

-When it comes to lockdowns, parent-student communication and other scenarios, Ivy wrote the Texas district said, “that they had found no credible reason not to implement the program and that the benefits have completely outweighed any growing pains.”
+When it comes to lockdowns, parent-student communication, and other scenarios, the Texas district said, “that they had found no credible reason not to implement the program and that the benefits have completely outweighed any growing pains.”

 Students who do not follow school rules will face $15 fines on each offense and suspension days based on the number of offenses.